KU-Supercomputing-Club/KU-Supercomputing-Club.github.io/_posts/2024-09-17-parallel-programming-tutorial.md

 ```

 ### Application
 Matrix-matrix multiplication arises in many engineering and computing applications.
-For this tutorial, we will consider solving $Ax=b$, where we are solving for \(b\).
+For this tutorial, we will consider solving $Ax=b$, where we are solving for $b$.

 Below is example serial code that computes a matrix-matrix multiplication:
 # **`matmul.py`**